The INFORM Consumers Act

 - High-volume sellers will need to keep their information up to date and we’ll ask you to review it annually.

-- If you meet the criteria for sharing a partial address with buyers, you’ll be able to request an exception prior to the INFORM Consumers Act’s effective date of June 27, 2023.
+- If you meet the criteria for sharing a partial address with buyers, you can request an exception below:

 What is the INFORM Consumers Act?